 While not mandatory, some additional features can make all the difference when it comes to using a telescope for astrophotography.
 The first is a field flattener.
 Oftentimes, taking photos through a refractor telescope results in distortion.
 It creates a curvature that makes it look like you’re zooming in.
 A flattener gets rid of that distortion to create a flat field and clean picture.

 Next up is a guide scope.
 Guide scopes work with astronomy software to continually track your target.
 Depending on the distance of the planetary object, it may be difficult to take long exposures due to the Earth’s rotation.
 The scope keeps the telescope locked in.

 Lastly, you can get a telescope with a reducer.
 Also known as a telecompressor, this component is designed to significantly shorten the focal length.
 This allows you to compose your shot quickly while also getting a wider field of view.

 Best Telescopes for Astrophotography

 If you’re thinking about getting into astrophotography, you’re looking at a potentially pricey art form.
+You not only need to have a good camera for astrophotography, but the right telescope too.
 Luckily, telescopes come in a range of prices to suit anyone’s budget.
-To help you find the right telescope for your needs, we’ve separated our top picks into budget, mid-range, and top-end price categories.
+To help you find the right telescope for your astrophotography needs, we’ve separated our top picks into budget, mid-range, and top-end price categories.